 How do I fix Browsec not connecting?

 First, ensure the extension is enabled and Edge is up to date.
 Try signing out and back in, selecting a different server, or reinstalling the extension.
 If the issue persists, check for conflicting extensions.
+Edge vpn ios: The Ultimate Guide to Using Edge vpn ios on iPhone and iPad for Privacy, Speed, and Streaming

 Is using Browsec legal?